gonzolgarcia/svpluscnv/README.md

 ## Co-localization of breakpoints

 Both CNV segmentation profiles and SV calls produce orthogonal results for variants that involve dosage changes (duplications and deletions).
 The function `match.breaks` compares the breakpoints derived from both approaches by identifying their co-localizing.
-This function can also be used to compare two sets of CNV brekpoints obtaind from different algorithms or SV callers since the format of both CNV and SV breaks objects have the same format within `svcnvplus`.
+This function can also be used to compare two sets of CNV brekpoints obtaind from different algorithms or SV callers since the format of both CNV and SV breaks objects have the same format within `svpluscnv`.

 ```r